 “Thank you,” Annabel replied, taking her leave of the butler.

 She swept from the foyer to the ballroom.
 A massive circular room, Connor’s ballroom, designed by Lord Connor himself, was made to impress.
-With enormous cogs and gears lining the ceiling, and an enormous steel rod through the center of the floor, the room was slowly turning, like a ballerina in a music box.
+With enormous cogs and gears lining the ceiling and an enormous steel rod through the center of the floor, the room was slowly turning, like a ballerina in a music box.
 The effect was impressive.
 It must have taken an enormous amount of power to drive the ballroom’s engine, but Connor’s guests seemed suitably impressed by the revolving ballroom.
 Annabel couldn’t have cared less about the grandeur of it all.
 She brushed past servants who might have offered her refreshments, paying no mind as the floor moved beneath her feet.
 As she weaved her way through the crowd, the sound of the musicians playing a rousing tune grew in volume, but she had no inclinations of dancing.

 The floor was filled with dancers, who moved with grace about the room.
 Those who were not dancing were either seated at one of the tables or dispersed in small groups throughout the ballroom.
 Ladies were penciling in appointments on their cards, and gentlemen were politely making introductions and seeing to the needs of their ladies.